Norway calls on its companies in Brazil to be mindful of deforestation

-Representatives from oil firm Equinor, fertilizer-maker Yara and aluminum producer Norsk Hydro, in which the Norwegian state is the top owner, attended a meeting on Tuesday with Climate and Environment Minister Ola Elvestuen to discuss the fires in the Amazon.
+Representatives from oil firm Equinor, fertiliser-maker Yara and aluminium producer Norsk Hydro, in which the Norwegian state is the top owner, attended a meeting on Tuesday with Climate and Environment Minister Ola Elvestuen to discuss the fires in the Amazon.

 “They must be conscious about their supply chains and ensure that they do not help contribute to deforestation,” Elvestuen told reporters after the meeting, called on Monday in the wake of the forest fires.

-Tuesday’s meeting was also attended by pension fund KLP and environmental non-governmental organizations to discuss the issue and what can be done to solve it.
+Tuesday’s meeting was also attended by pension fund KLP and environmental non-governmental organisations to discuss the issue and what can be done to solve it.

 The number of blazes recorded across the Brazilian Amazon has risen 79% this year through Aug.
 25, according to Brazil’s space research agency.